 We expect to incur ongoing operating losses for the foreseeable future as we continue to develop our planned therapeutic programs including related clinical studies and other programs in the pipeline.
-We expect that our existing resources will be sufficient to fund our planned operations for at least the next two to four months.
-In addition to our cash and cash equivalents at December 31, 2016 of approximately \$3 million, we may sell securities that are registered on our Form S-3 registration statement (File No. 333-192390), our pending Form S-1 registration statement and by raising capital through sales of securities to third parties and existing stockholders.
+We expect that our existing resources will be sufficient to fund our planned operations for at least the next 6-8 months from the date of this report.
+In addition to our cash and cash equivalents at December 31, 2017 of approximately \$7.2 million, if we meet certain requirements, we may sell securities that are registered on our Form S-3 registration statement (File No. 333-220572), and by raising capital through sales of securities to third parties and existing stockholders.
 If we are unable to raise additional capital when needed, however, we could be forced to curtail or cease operations.
 Our future capital uses and requirements will depend on the time and expenses needed to begin and continue clinical trials for our new drug developments.